alexmacarthur/wp-complete-open-graph/README.md

 * twitter:image
 * twitter:url
 * twitter:site
+* profile:first_name (Currently only displayed on individual author pages.)
+* profile:last_name (Currently only displayed on individual author pages.)

 #### Default Settings
 As a fallback for values that aren't filled automatically by a page or post, you can set default values for Open Graph data.
 If desired, you can force these individual values to be used globally, overriding whatever is set at a page/post level.